Background jobs

 Custom job state renderer

-There may be cases when you need to display the state of job tasks.
+There may be cases where you need to display the state of job tasks.
 For this, you can register a custom component.

 <template>